ibalampanis/sustainable-living/guide.md

 </h5>

-## Businesses that follows Sustainable Living
+## Businesses that follow Sustainable Living

 The last few years, more and more businesses are stating to follow a way of living based on the value of sustainability, meaning that they prioritize environmental, social, and economic sustainability in their operations.